Salmandabbakuti/super-threetube/README.md

 ## Built With

-- [Scroll Blockchain](https://scroll.io/) - A decentralized, privacy-focused blockchain that enables scalable, low-cost, and private transactions.
-Seamlessly extends Ethereum’s capabilities through zero knowledge tech and EVM compatibility.
+- [Meter](https://meter.io/) - Meter Blockchain system uses Proof of Work to create a fully-decentralized, low-volatility coin MTR for fees and payments, and HotStuff-based Proof of Stake with the MTRG governance coin to validate transactions..
 - [Third Web](https://thirdweb.com) - Full-stack, open-source web3 development platform.
 Frontend, backend, and onchain tools to build complete web3 apps — on every EVM chain.
 - [IPFS](https://ipfs.io/) - A peer-to-peer hypermedia protocol and file sharing peer-to-peer network for storing and sharing data in a distributed file system.
 - [Ethers.js](https://docs.ethers.io/v5/) - A complete and compact library for interacting with the Ethereum Blockchain and its ecosystem
-- [The Graph](https://thegraph.com/) - an indexing protocol for organizing and accessing data from blockchains and storage networks.
+- [SubQuery](https://subquery.network) - SubQuery is a fast, flexible, and reliable open-source data decentralised infrastructure network, providing both RPC and indexed data to consumers around the world..
 - [Next.js](https://nextjs.org/) - The React Framework for Production.
 - [Antd](https://ant.design/) - A design system for enterprise-level products.
 Create an efficient and enjoyable work experience.

-subql migrate -f https://github.com/Salmandabbakuti/zksync-threetube -d subgraph -o subquery

 ## Safety